wp-plugins/wp-fastest-cache/readme.txt

 Yes, it is compatible with WPtouch Mobile Plugin %100.

 = Is this plugin compatible with AdRotate? =
-Yes, it is compatible with AdRotate %100.
+Yes, it is NOT compatible with AdRotate.

 = Is this plugin compatible with WP-PostViews? =
 No, it is NOT compatible with WP-PostViews.